Summer 2021 program dates: May 24 - July 20, 2021

 - Two Letters of Recommendation

 - Write your Personal Statement (you will upload the text of your personal statement into a text box within the application)

 - Save your transcript(s) as a PDF(s) (unofficial transcripts accepted)

 - Have the contact information for your recommenders to submit their letters of recommendation.
 Your references will receive an email requesting a letter of recommendation.
 You will receive an email once the letters have been submitted.

 If you have any questions regarding your application or the program, please do not hesitate to contact us at email@example.com

 OK-INBRE SURP Qualifications

-Applicants must be a student at one of the following institutions in Oklahoma during the spring 2021 semester: Cameron University, East Central University, Langston University, Northeastern State University, Northwestern Oklahoma State University, Oklahoma Panhandle State University, Rogers State University, Southeastern Oklahoma State University, Southwestern Oklahoma State University, University of Central Oklahoma, University of Science and Arts of Oklahoma, Oklahoma City Community College, Redlands Community College, Tulsa Community College or College of the Muscogee Nation.
+Applicants must be a student enrolled in at least six credit hours at one of the following institutions in Oklahoma during the spring 2021 semester: the University of Central Oklahoma, Northeastern State University, Northwestern Oklahoma State University, Southeastern Oklahoma State University, Southwestern Oklahoma State University, Cameron University, Langston University, East Central University, Rogers State University, University of Science and Arts of Oklahoma, Oklahoma Panhandle State University, Oklahoma City Community College, Tulsa Community College, Redlands Community College or College of the Muscogee Nation.

-Applicants must have completed two years of undergraduate study and exhibit a record of high academic achievement in science coursework including laboratories if applicable.
+Applicants must have completed at least 30 hours of undergraduate study and exhibit a record of high academic achievement in science coursework including laboratories if applicable.

 Applicants must be enrolled in at least six credit hours at one of the eligible colleges during the spring 2021 semester.